Esqarrouth/QorumLogs/README.md

 platform :ios, '8.0'
 use_frameworks!

 pod 'QorumLogs'
 ```

-(Cocoapods forces you to import the framework in everyline.
+(Cocoapods forces you to import the framework in every file.
 If anyone has a solution or workaround, inform me please)

 ### Install Manually